thepeno/spaced2/README.md

 The client operations are:

-- Create a card -> 2 operations: create a card, create card content
+- Create a card -> 2 operations: create a card, create card content, delete card
 - Update a card's contents
 - Delete a card
 - Rate a card (update card)